ksemel/wordpress-ajax-test/README.md

 wordpress-ajax-test
 ===================

 A super basic test to see if Ajax is working.
-Creates a form in your wp_footer that returns a message if the ajax call.
+Creates a form in your wp_footer that returns a message if the ajax call works.

 Installation
 ------------